brainhack-princeton/handbook/docs/contributing.rst

 .. code-block:: bash

-    # reminder yourself of which files have been modified
+    # remind yourself of which files have been modified
     git status

     # add a modified file in the working directory to the staging area